Coming soon to an EDH table near you!

 - Razor Barrier - Essentially an Apostle's Blessing without the Phyrexian mana cheat.
 The only other protection option for artifacts.

-- Reckless Rage - Not too shabby a removal spell.
-If you stack it main two and end step, you can ram eight damage onto something.
+- Reckless Rage - Not too shabby a removal spell, as four damage is surprisingly useful.
+Plus, if you stack it main two and end step, you can smack something for eight.
 That should be enough to take out most targets.
 Feather may have trouble sucking up two shocks though, so you'll need a friend of some sort to eat the second one in that case.
 Or an indestructibility spell.
 Or some pump.
 There are options.
 If your meta's about small utility build-around commanders, this could potentially lock most of a table off their game plan.

 - Repel the Darkness - Pay three mana to ground an attacker and get a card.
 Not that bad, especially if there's some choice fat to keep tied up, but it's still a bit on the pricey side for the deck.
 Intimidation Bolt would probably ultimately be better.